minus34/gnaf-loader/README.md

 # gnaf-loader
-A quick way to load the complete GNAF and PSMA Admin Boundaries into Postgres, simplified and ready to use as reference data for geocoding, analysis and visualisation.
+A quick way to load the complete Geocoded National Address File of Australia (GNAF) and Australian Administrative Boundaries into Postgres, simplified and ready to use as reference data for geocoding, analysis, visualisation and aggregation.

 ### What's GNAF?
 Have a look at [these intro slides](http://minus34.com/opendata/intro-to-gnaf.pptx) ([PDF](http://minus34.com/opendata/intro-to-gnaf.pdf)), as well as the [data.gov.au page](http://data.gov.au/dataset/geocoded-national-address-file-g-naf).